sptz45/coeus-spring/README.markdown

 # Coeus Spring

 Basic integration for the Coeus and Spring frameworks.

-This project provides the ability to use Spring for dependency injection in applications developed using the Coeus web framework.
+## Using Spring for dependency injection in a Coeus application

+To use Spring for dependency injection you have to:

+1. Define your Coeus controllers in a Spring `WebApplicationContext`.
+2. Configure Coeus to use `SpringControllerFactory` for creating the controller instances from the Spring application context.
+3. Use `SpringRegistrar` to register the controllers in Coeus

+If you are using classpath scanning you could also annotate you controllers with the `@Controller` meta-annotation so that your controllers can be detected in classpath scanning and also automatically registered as prototype beans.

 ## License